 -

-Pray for gospel renewal beneath Italy’s deep Christian memory.
-Ask the Lord to awaken many who know Christian language, festivals, buildings, and family customs, but have not yet come to living repentance, saving faith, and joyful obedience to Jesus Christ.
+Pray for many Italians to move beyond inherited religion to living faith in Christ.
+Ask the Lord to awaken those who know Christian language, festivals, buildings, and family customs, but have not yet come to repentance, saving faith, worship, and joyful obedience to Jesus Christ.

 -